Gilbert Ling: Gerard-Graham-Ling microelectrode

 Also known as the Ling-Gerard microelectrode and after the 1940s further developed into the glass capillary microelectrode has played a vital role in modern neurophysiology and medicine.

 John Eccles applied the microelectrode to studies of activity of individual units within the spinal cord and brain and Andrew Huxley used it in muscle cells.

 In 1963, Hodgkin with Huxley, won the Nobel Prize in Physiology or Medicine for their work on the basis of nerve "action potentials," the electrical impulses which enable the activity of an organism to be coordinated by a central nervous system.
 Hodgkin and Huxley shared the prize that year with John Eccles, who was cited for his research on synapses.

 Worldwide use of this new microelectrode spread rapidly after this and has subsequently proven to be one of the most important devices applied to the study of cellular physiology.

 The microelectrode in use today is essentially the same as this, except that it usually contains a concentrated salt solution, and is commonly referred to as the glass capillary.

 In 1950 Gerard was nominated for the Nobel Prize for helping to develop the microelectrode as used in electrophysiology.

 Association induction hypothesis

 An alternative and controversial hypothesis to the membrane and membrane pump theories, the association induction hypothesis is a claim related to the properties and activities of microscopic assemblies of molecules, atoms, ions, and electrons of the smallest unit of life called nano-protoplasm.

 Ling wrote books describing his hypothesis in 1962 and 1984, and later self-published other books.

 Polarized-oriented multilayer theory

 In 1965, Ling added his polarized-oriented multilayer of cell water to the association induction hypothesis.
 The theory argues that intracellular water is polarized and oriented and thus dynamically structured.

-Criticism

-In 1974, Lawrence G. Palmer and Jagdish Gulati tested one aspect of Ling's theories: whether potassium ions within the cell are bound, or free.
-Contrary to Ling's prediction, they found that potassium ions within frog skeletal muscle cells are free.